grain-lang/grain/stdlib/float64.md

 infinity : Float64
 ```

-Infinity represented as a Float64.
+Infinity represented as a Float64 value.

 ### Float64.**nan**